PacktPublishing/Microservices-with-Spring-Boot-and-Spring-Cloud-Third-Edition/README.md

 1. [Upgrade to Spring Boot 3.1](https://callistaenterprise.se/blogg/teknik/2023/10/18/microservices-upgrade-to-SpringBoot31/) (published 10 October 2023)

 ## Errata

+* **Page 51**, section *Using Spring Initializr to generate skeleton code*:

+    Spring Boot 3.0.x is no longer available for use by Spring Initializr.
+For updated instructions on how to use Spring Initializr with Spring Boot 3.1, see [Upgrade to Spring Boot 3.1](https://callistaenterprise.se/blogg/teknik/2023/10/18/microservices-upgrade-to-SpringBoot31/).

 * **Page 81**, section *Running our first Docker commands*:

   The sentence: *We can leave the container with an exit command and verify that the Ubuntu container no longer **exits** with the docker ps -a command.*